-Dylan has performed with several companies throughout the U.S. including: Performance Santa Fe for two consecutive years (2016 and 2017) for their winter outreach program, Opera Saratoga (2017), the Young Artist Vocal Academy at Houston Grand Opera (2016), Seagle Music Colony (2015 and 2016), Fort Worth Opera (2014-2016), and the Franco-American Vocal Academy (2014) where he made his European debut singing Pâris in La belle Hélène.
-Additional stage credits include: Father Grenville in Dead Man Walking and Fenton in Die lustigen Weiber von Windsor with Boston Conservatory Opera, Nemorino in L’elisir d’amore and Bardolfo in Falstaff with the Seagle Music Colony, and Eisenstein in Die Fledermaus with the University of Texas at Arlington.
+Mr. Elza has performed with professional companies in Santa Fe, Boston, and the Dallas Fort-Worth area, during which he made his European debut singing Pâris in La belle Hélène.
+Additional stage credits include Lenski in Eugene Onegin, Father Grenville in Dead Man Walking, Fenton in Die lustigen Weiber von Windsor with Boston Conservatory, Nemorino in L’elisir d’amore with the Seagle Music Colony, and Eisenstein in Die Fledermaus with the University of Texas at Arlington.

 Dylan has performed with Performance Santa Fe for two consecutive years (2016 and 2017) for their winter outreach program.
 He has also worked with Opera Saratoga (2017), the Young Artist Vocal Academy at Houston Grand Opera (2016), Seagle Music Colony (2015 and 2016), Fort Worth Opera Chorus (2014-2016), and the Franco-American Vocal Academy (2014).